 Students are also responsible for sending their colleges their test scores.
 The scores are only official if they are sent from the testing site.
 BMHS does not send them!

 Sign up for a free practice test offered by Revolution Prep on September 21st from 9am-1pm on the main page under Mock SAT or ACT.
 Registration takes place online.
-Students must be registered by TBD.
+Students must be registered by September 19th.

 Student College Visitations